Foot Fault (Pickleball)

 Also known as: serve foot fault

-A foot fault happens when the server's feet touch the baseline, the court, or land outside the imaginary extensions of the sideline and center line at the moment the ball is struck.
+A foot fault happens when the server's feet touch the baseline, the court.
+Another option is land outside the imaginary extensions of the sideline and center line at the moment the ball is struck.

 Example

-A server takes a small forward hop as part of their service motion and their lead foot lands just on the baseline at the moment of contact — a foot fault.
+A server takes a small forward hop as part of their service motion and their lead foot lands just on the baseline at the moment of contact.
+This means a foot fault.

 Why it matters

-A foot fault is an easy, entirely avoidable way to lose a serve, especially for players who add rhythm steps or a hop into their service motion without checking where it lands them.
+A foot fault is an easy, entirely avoidable way to lose a serve.
+This is especially true for players who add rhythm steps or a hop into their service motion without checking where it lands them.

 Common mistakes